Facts and Figures About Migration to Italy

 Political instability is a strong driving force behind poverty and unemployment, and Italy has served as a gateway for a better quality of life for political refugees.
 Since the mid-twentieth century, Italy has been a hub for international migration, as the Italian peninsula bears proximity to the Middle East, Afric, and former USSR countries, and offers easy access to continental Europe.
-The following paragraphs include facts and figures about the history of migration to Italy, who has migrated to Italy and how the Italian government has handled the immigration.
+The following paragraphs include facts and figures about the history of migration to Italy, who has migrated to Italy and how the Italian government has handled immigration.

-The first large refugee population to Italy came from Tunisia in the 1980s.
+The first large refugee population in Italy came from Tunisia in the 1980s.
 Tunisians who had formerly migrated to France for labor opportunities began to flock to nearby Italy to work in its informal economy.
 Lampedusa and Sicily, both Italian islands (the former being only 70 miles from Tunisia) became the leading destinations for Tunisian refugees.

 Following the Tunisians were female migrants from Catholic countries in South America and northern Africa who were employed in housework or as waitresses.